MSulSal/bifourcation/README.md

 ## What it does

 - Draw freehand strokes on a canvas.
+- Add geometric shape strokes with placement, scaling, and rotation.
-- Import images and trace their edges into drawable strokes.
+- Import images and trace their visible edges into drawable strokes.
+- Undo and redo drawing actions.
 - Choose stroke color and pen width.
-- Convert each stroke into an evenly sampled path.
+- Convert every stroke into an evenly sampled path.
 - Compute Fourier terms for each stroke.
-- Animate each stroke in order.
+- Animate strokes as rotor-driven Fourier reconstructions.
+- Choose between Sequential and Together animation modes.
+- Use path-length-based animation timing so equal traced distance takes equal time.
 - Preserve completed stroke reconstructions while later strokes animate.
 - Visualize Fourier components as rotor-driven disks, oriented blades, or companion vectors.
 - Show tiny rotor labels so the animation keeps pointing back to the math.
 - Generate optional path-driven sound from the drawing.
+- Sync sound timing with the selected animation mode.
-- Persist user preferences across refreshes.
+- Persist lightweight user preferences across refreshes.
-- Export/share snapshots of the current reconstruction.
+- Export or share snapshots of the current reconstruction.

 ## Why this exists